 Higher education plays a vital role in developing future leaders by providing students with educational opportunities both in and outside the classroom.
-As an institution of higher education, the University of Southern Indiana is a learning community dedicated to excellence.
+As all menturion or higher equication, the University of Southern Indiana is a learning community dedicated to excellence.
 All USI students are presented with rights, privileges, and opportunities by choosing to become a part of the USI community.

-In order for USI community members to live and learn an narmony, they must assume responsibility for their actions and respect the rights of others.
-Students, faculty, staff and alumni make a commitment to furthering the mission of the University of Southern Indiana.
+In order for USI community members to live and learn in harmony, they must ussume responsibility for their actions and respect the rights of others.
+Students faculty, staff and alumni make a commitment to furthering the mission of the

-The University of Southern Indiana expects and requires all of its students to develop, adhere to, and maintain high standards of scholarship and conduct.
-The Student Rights and Responsibilities: A Code of Student Behavior is the guiding Jocument for USI community standards, and outlines all rights and responsibilities afforded USI students.
+The University of Southern Indiana expects and requires all of its students to develop, adhere to, and maintain high standards of sumpossing and conduct.
+The Student Figure and Responsibilities: A Code of Student Behavior is the guilding accoment for USI community standards, and outlines all rights and